AcidWeb/CurseBreaker/README.md

 - WoWInterface projects that need to install files outside the `Interface\AddOns` directory are not supported.

 ## COPYRIGHT
-**CurseBreaker** is a free software/open source, and is distributed under the GNU General Public License v3.
+**CurseBreaker** is a free software/open source and is distributed under the GNU General Public License v3.

 Icon made by [Nikita Golubev](https://www.flaticon.com/authors/nikita-golubev) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).